 “We are the world”: Music and propaganda in democracy

 A few years ago I wrote two research articles on the role of humanitarian songs in the depoliticisation of armed conflicts and the moralisation of international relations at the end of the Cold War.1 Following the recent German translation of my article “Reflections on Music and Propaganda” in the book of the exhibition After the Fact.
-Propaganda in the 21st century, I would like to publish here some excerpts of this paper that analyse the political impact of humanitarian songs in democracy.
+Propaganda in the 21st century, I would like to publish here some excerpts of this paper that analyses the political impact of humanitarian songs in democracy.

 Generally speaking, the concept of propaganda refers to a method as well as the symbolic object mobilized by this method.
-It is in this context that some musical works, and works of art in general, can be considered as propaganda if the mobilized individual accepts the implicit ideology in the works or the intentions summoned to activate the opinion of a group of individuals or to provoke an action.
-Propaganda, however, equally constitutes a method of communication that implicates not only the mobilization of objects, but also the mobilization of discourse, places, acts, and rituals.
+It is within this context that some musical works, and works of art in general, can be considered as propaganda if the mobilized individual accepts the implicit ideology in the works or the intentions summoned to activate the opinion of a group of individuals or to provoke an action.
+Propaganda, however, equally constitutes a method of communication that involves not only the mobilization of objects, but also the mobilization of discourse, places, acts, and rituals.

 Ambiguous relations between music and propaganda

 Propaganda can be considered as a political legitimization strategy that aims to provoke and influence a specific group of people.
-For Jacques Ellul, “propaganda feeds, develops, and spreads the system of false claims.”2 He defines propaganda as “a set of methods employed by an organized group that wants to bring about the active or passive participation in its actions of a mass of individuals, psychologically unified through psychological manipulations and incorporated in an organization.”3.
-He concludes that propaganda provides “a complete system for explaining the world, and provides immediate incentives to action” for human beings, organizing a “myth that tries to take hold of the entire person.”4.
-Thus, the aim of modern propaganda “is no longer to modify ideas, but to provoke action. … It is no longer to transform an opinion, but to arouse an active and mythical belief.”5.
-This definition is useful when thinking about the use of symbolic objects for propagandistic ends.
+For Jacques Ellul, “propaganda feeds, develops, and spreads the system of false claims.”2 He defines propaganda as “a set of methods employed by an organized group that wants to bring about the active or passive participation in its actions of a mass of individuals, psychologically unified through psychological manipulations and incorporated in an organization.”3 He concludes that propaganda provides “a complete system for explaining the world, and provides immediate incentives to action” for human beings, organizing a “myth that tries to take hold of the entire person.”4 Thus, the aim of modern propaganda “is no longer to modify ideas, but to provoke action. … It is no longer to transform an opinion, but to arouse an active and mythical belief.”5 This definition is useful when thinking about the use of symbolic objects for propagandistic ends.

 For the contextualist approach that I will defend here, however, the symbolic dimension of musical works and practices may rest on a text or be intrinsic to its material, its form, or its musical language according to aesthetic conventions or artistic traditions.
 But more often than not, the significance that power grants to works—nationalist, Nazi, anti-fascist, anti-communist—is external to musical material or musical language and rests with the actors according to the context in which it is performed or uttered.